Dalton Pass: Battle of Balete Pass

 The Japanese strategy during the Battle of Luzon was to fight a delaying retreat from Baguio to Bayombong, and then to a final defensive position in Kiangan, Ifugao.
 The pass was the only access between Central Luzon and the Cagayan Valley, and was the scene of much bloody fighting in the Battle of Luzon, during the final stages of World War II.

-Balete Pass lies along Highway 5 from San Jose City and Santa Fe, and became a defensive position for Tomoyuki Yamashita's forces.
-A similar defensive battle was fought at Salacsac Pass, along the Villa Verde Trail joining San Nicolas and Santa Fe.
+Balete Pass lies along Highway 5 from San Jose, Nueva Ecija and Santa Fe, Nueva Vizcaya and became a defensive position for General Tomoyuki Yamashita's forces.
+A similar defensive battle was fought at Salacsac Pass, along the Villa Verde Trail joining San Nicolas, Pangasinan and Santa Fe.

-Japanese Gen. Yoshiharu Iwanaka's 2nd Tank Division fought a retreating battle from San Jose to Dupax, before confronting the American 32nd Division, under the command of Maj.
+Japanese General Yoshiharu Iwanaka's 2nd Tank Division fought a retreating battle from San Jose to Dupax, before confronting the American 32nd Division, under the command of Maj.
 Gen. William H. Gill, at Salacsac Pass in early March 1945.
 That left the Japanese 10th Division, under the command of Lt.
 Gen. Yasuyuki Okamoto, to confront the American 25th Division, under the command of Maj.
 Gen. Charles L. Mullins, at Balete Pass.

 According to Ogawa, "When Balete was about to be captured, those unable to move were left to die after much pain and agony.
 Some of the more fortunate were given potassium cyanide or hand grenades to dispose of themselves quickly."
 The Americans took the Balete area on 31 May 1945.

 The Japanese lost 7,750 at Balete Pass, and 5,410 at Salacsac Pass.
-The Battle of Balete Pass incurred the death of 685, and the wounding of 2,090, 25th Division American soldiers between 21 Feb. and 31 May 1945.
+The Battle of Balete Pass incurred the death of 685, and the wounding of 2,090, American soldiers from the 25th Division between February 21 and May 31, 1945.
 The Battle of Villa Verde Trail, or the Battle of Salacsac Pass, cost the American 32nd Division, 825 killed, and 2,160 wounded.
 The casualties among Filipino Commonwealth regulars, Constabulary and guerrillas were 285 killed and 1,134 wounded in battle.
 The Japanese 10th Division and 2nd Tank Division were finished as effective combat units.
+Eight Chinese militiamen were also killed fighting for the Allied side.

-The pass is named for General James Dalton II, who was killed by a sniper during the battle.
+The pass is named for Brigadier General James Dalton II, who was killed by a sniper during the battle.

+In recognition of the event, Dalton Pass was declared a national shrine known as the Balete Pass National Shrine by President Benigno Aquino III in 2016.

+1990 earthquake

+During the 1990 Luzon earthquake, the pass, which ran along the Digdig Fault that was the source of the rupture, was closed due to 25 major landslides.
+The earthquake displaced two million cubic meters of debris and loosed the area's soil, resulting in more landslides and road closures during heavy rains.